Applecroft School

 For more information, click here to read DfE guidance on RSE.

-Our 'Relationships and Sex Education (SRE) and Health Education Policy' provides a thorough overview of how Applecroft School meets its statutory Relationships and Health Education requirements as well as how we deliver the non-statutory Sex Education.
+Our 'Relationships and Sex Education (RSE) and Health Education Policy' provides a thorough overview of how Applecroft School meets its statutory Relationships and Health Education requirements as well as how we deliver the non-statutory Sex Education.
 We would strongly advise all parents and carers to read this policy to ensure you are informed about this area of our curriculum.

 Relationships and Health Education: